csc-training/hpc-python/docs/mooc/using-compiled-code/interfacing-c-with-cython.md

 setup(ext_modules=cythonize(ext))
 ~~~

 ## Passing NumPy arrays from Cython to C

-Similarly as when using CFFI to pass NumPy arrays into C, also in case of
+Similarly as when using CFFI to pass NumPy arrays into C, also in the case of
-Cython one needs to be able to pass a pointer to the "data area" of array.
+Cython one needs to be able to pass a pointer to the "data area" of an array.
 For arrays that are declared as type of `ndarray`, Cython supports similar
 `&` syntax as in C: